Thank you for your interest in our graduate programs in English at the University of Wisconsin-Milwaukee!

 Q:Should I upload unofficial transcripts to my application or send official transcripts to the program?

-A: The online application system in which applicants use, Panthera, requires unofficial transcripts only.
-Official transcripts are only required after an applicant is offered accepts admission.
+A: The online application system that applicants use, Panthera, requires unofficial transcripts only.
+Official transcripts are only required after an applicant accepts admission.

 Q:I cannot obtain unofficial transcripts to upload to my application, only official ones.
 What should I do next?